Error Thresholds in Presence of Epistatic Interactions: Numerical Simulations and Results

-Similarly, under the aforementioned "fitness $\Longleftrightarrow$ energy" correspondence, RSB can be observed in viral populations.
-This concept is not to be conflated with the quasi-species description of a viral population, in which genotypes flutuate within same phenotype.
-In the case of RSB, the existence of several fitness peaks indicates a genotype diversity which itself can lead to different phenotypes.
+Under the aforementioned ``fitness $\Longleftrightarrow$ energy" correspondence, RSB can be observed in viral populations.
+This concept is not to be conflated with the quasispecies description of a viral population, in which genotypes fluctuate within same phenotype.
+In the case of RSB, the existence of several fitness peaks indicates a genotype diversity which itself can lead to different phenotypes (distant local maxima).
 Define the genotype overlap as:

-which takes values between $0$ and $1$.
-However, empirically we will only consider values of $q$ above $1/2. $This is because, unlike spin models which are symmetric under the label swapping ($1 \longleftrightarrow -1$), the coexistence of genomic and antigenomic, which have the same genetic information but use complementary nucleotides and correspond to the symmetry ($1 \equiv 0$) sequences halves the size of the configuration space.
+\be q(s,s') = \frac{1}{L}\sum_j \delta_{s_j, s'_j} \ee which takes values between $0$ and $1$.
+However, empirically we will only consider values of $q$ above $1/2. $This is because, unlike spin models which are symmetric under the label swapping ($1 \longleftrightarrow -1$), the coexistence of genomic and antigenomic sequences, which have the same genetic information but use complementary nucleotides and correspond to the symmetry ($1 \equiv 0$) halves the size of the configuration space.

-The signature of RSM is the spreading of the overlap distribution $P(q) = \sum_{s,s'} \delta(q - q(s,s') ) $ and the departure from a delta function \cite{parisi23}(see Appendix III).
+The signature of RSM is the spreading of the overlap distribution $P(q) = \sum_{s,s'} \delta(q - q(s,s') ) $ and the departure from a delta function \cite{parisi23}(see Appendix II and Fig.\ref{fig4}).
 Likewise, a genotype overlap distribution that deviates form a highly concentrated distribution indicates that the system has entered a phase into which several phenotypes coexist in the low mutation rate regime (see Figs.\ref{fig4}-\ref{fig5}).
 The overlap distribution $P(q)$ is itself averaged over several instantiations (replicas) of the simplified NK model to give $\bar{P(q)} = \langle P(q) \rangle_R$.

+The Monte Carlo sampling performed to estimate the distributions consisted on a simple Metropolis-Hasting algorithm with in which we assume that the fitness barrier at non-epistatic loci is 10 times larger than for epistatic loci, \ie $h_\textrm{non-EPI} =10h$.
+This means that for low effective temperatures (strong selection, weak mutation regime), the algorithm only samples genotypes which are of antagonistic epistatic nature, \ie genotypes with typically higher fitness.
+This corresponds to sampling around a local optimum.
+In the high temperature regime, the genotypes of all fitnesses are sampled.